VFD/SpecialCommand/Command/README.md

 It's a miror to another drive (delete in dest dir).\
 Shrink the path if you wish to put at the root of an USB stick for example.

+## Enable-nodejs

+Add NODEJS Path if it's directory is found.\
+Need to be change to match your's.\
+So you can use Node on the computer.

 ## Set-cp850.cmd

 Code page 850 is my default code page.\